 - Dracula's ring is an artifact with different powers in a couple Castlevania games (first appearing in the second one).

 - NetHack, Angband, and it's variants has a whole slew of rings that a character can wear to obtain various powers and resistances.

-- Roland can become engaged to witches (and gain many of their powers) by taking power from their Unity Rings in Luminous Arc 2
+- In Luminous Arc 2, Roland can become engaged to witches (and gain many of their powers) by taking power from their Unity Rings.

-- The Elder Scrolls series has plenty of these rings, but one in Oblivion is so useful that almost everyone will use it (assuming they can find it first).
+- Oblivion has the ironically named Mundane Ring.
+It Randomly Drops, which can make finding it a challenge, but it is well worth the effort.
 It has a 50% Resist Magic and a 35% Reflect Spell enchantment, meaning it halves damage that most characters take from magic-based attacks (and has an additional 35% chance to reflect it back at the enemy!).
-Ironically enough, this particular ring is called the Mundane Ring.

 - These entirely define a player's set of skills in zOMG!